Blog Spam will not go Unpunished

 Another tip is to make sure that guest blogging posts are done in moderation.
 Cutts suggests that mass posting will drive more viewers away than it will attract.
 This concept is the same as if someone screamed a bunch of messages at you at once, rather than giving you one clear direct message.

-If not already built into your blog, use a Plug-in for CAPTCHAS, Akismet, Blacklists and user registration.
+If not already built into your blog, use a plug-in for CAPTCHAs, Akismet, blacklists, and user registration.
 Modify your blog’s settings and change the filters.
 Plug-ins are available on the Akismet website.

 When it comes to spammers, Cutts says, “You’ve been warned.”